What You Need to Know About the End of Support for Windows 10

 • The OS introduces new features like the Snap Layouts and Snap Groups, allowing users to organize their open windows more efficiently.
 A revamped Start Menu, updated aesthetics with rounded corners and new themes, and the re-introduction of widgets for real-time information make Windows 11 feel modern and intuitive.
 Artificial Intelligence features help with finding things, editing and getting things done.

-Before upgrading, it’s important to determine whether your current PC meets the minimum system requirements.
-Windows 11 will typically run on Intel 8th Generation or AMD Ryzen 2000 series and newer processors.
+Before upgrading, it’s important to determine whether your current Windows PC meets the minimum system requirements to be eligible for the free upgrade to Windows 11.
+In most cases Windows 11 will work on Intel 8th Generation or AMD Ryzen 2000 series and newer processors, which is most computers manufacturered in 2018 and newer.

-You can check this quickly by going to Settings Update & Security > Windows Update or running Microsoft’s PC Health Check tool, which will tell you if your computer is compatible/eligible for the upgrade.
+You can check your computer’s upgrade eligibility by going to Settings Update & Security > Windows Update or running Microsoft’s PC Health Check tool, which will tell you if your computer is compatible/eligible for the free upgrade.

-If your computer cannot be upgraded to Windows 11, continue to Option 2 or 3 below – otherwise view our new computer recommendations.
+If your computer cannot be upgraded to Windows 11, continue to Option 2 or 3 below.

 How to Upgrade to Windows 11